-15 semester hours (for nonaccounting business undergraduate degree or outdated coursework)
+18 semester hours (for non-accounting business undergraduate degree or outdated course work)

+Course No. Course Title

 ACC-302 Cost Management

 ACC-310 Accounting Theory and Concepts I

 ACC-311 Accounting Theory and Concepts II

 ACC-400 Principles of Auditing

+ACC-405 Accounting Problems and Practice

 ACC-410 Fundamentals of Federal Taxation

-Master of Business Administration (MBA)
+Master of Business Administration (MBA) www.rider.edu/mba

-www.rider.edu/mba or www.rider.edu/emba

-The MBA Program requires 15 semester hours of advanced core courses, 12 to 15 semester hours of elective courses and 24 semester hours of core courses.
-A student must complete between 30 and 51 semester hours for an MBA, depending on how many core courses are waived.
-Electives may be used to concentrate in the areas of entrepreneurship, global business, health care administration, marketing, management, computer information systems, or finance or to enrich your degree from a variety of courses, depending on professional needs and interests.
-The director of the MBA program is available to advise students relative to maximizing the effective selection of electives.
+The MBA Program requires a core of 31.5 credit hours of Breadth Course Requirements and 9 credit hours of elective courses.
+Students may also be required to take up to an additional 19.5 credit hours based on their business education, courses waived and direct business experience.
+A student must complete between 40.5 and 60 semester hours for an MBA, depending on how many pre-program courses are waived.
+Electives may be used to concentrate in the areas of entrepreneurship, global business, finance, marketing, management, computer information systems, or forensic accounting to enrich the MBA.